 From weekend homes to get-away cabins, this architecture embodies our longing for relaxing in nature.

 Rock the Shack is a survey of such contemporary refuges from around the world—from basic to luxury.
 The book features a compelling range of sparingly to intricately furnished cabins, cottages, second homes, tree houses, transformations, shelters, and cocoons.
 The look of the included structures from the outside is just as important as the view from inside.
-What these diverse projects have in common is an exceptional spirit that melds the uniqueness of a geographic location with the individual character of the building's owner and architect.
+What these diverse projects have in common is an exceptional spirit that melds the uniqueness of a Geographic location with the individual character of the building's owner and architect.

-Press the space key then arrow keys to make a selection.
+Press the spacebar, then use the arrow keys to make a selection.

-Use left/right arrows to navigate the slideshow or swipe left/right if using a mobile device
+Use the left/right arrow to move through the slideshow, or swipe left/right if you're using a mobile device